JMSLab/Template/README.md

 ### Quick start

-1. Open a shell and clone the repository.
+1. Open the command-line and clone the repository.
 For example,

     ```
     git clone https://github.com/JMSLab/Template ProjectName